radzhome/comparing-python-to-javascript-book-series/intro/ch1.md

 For Python, you can also use IDLE (Integrated DeveLopment Environment), or iPython Notebook.
 When writing scripts, using an IDE like PyCharm will provide usable feedback and code completion as you write code.

-Note that both JavaScript and Python can be compiled to *bytecode*, something we will explore later on.
+Note that both JavaScript and Python can be compiled to *bytecode*, something we will explore later on when we talk about the misconceptions of the languages, specifically them both being interpreted languages.

 At this point you should have a JavaScript console (Chrome Dev Tools) and Python console ready to go!
 Pick what you're comfortable with and lets go.
 Take the time to write this code yourself as you read on.
 Move on only once you have a firm understanding of the illustrated concept.